IBMAppModernization/app-modernization-openshift-templates-lab-shared/README.md

 | MariaDB Connection Password | `l1bertyR0cks` |
 | MariaDB Database Name | `plantsdb`|

+  When you're done the dialog should look like the following:

    ![DB values](images/ss5.5.png)

 3.7 Scroll down to the **Labels** section and change the **app** label value to `pbw-liberty-mariadb`